amitopenwriteup/wsl-ansible/patch.md

 **Preparation**

-- Provision 1–3 Ubuntu VMs per participant (or shared dev/staging/prod VMs per team) and test SSH and `sudo`.
+- Provision 1–3 Ubuntu VMs per participant (or a shared pool per team) and test SSH and `sudo`.
 - Start one shared artifact server for the whole room, or have each participant run their own on the control node.
 - Keep a solution repository with the finished `baseline.yml`, `patch.yml`, and templates, released after each Part.